Resources

 Immediate Relief Tactics for Migraine Attacks

 For example, one tactic is relaxing in a quiet, dim room, while experiencing light or sound sensitivities.
-Other tactics are more preventative, like developing a healthy eating routine and avoiding any triggers you associate with your migraine.
+Other tactics are more preventative, like establishing good sleep habits and developing a healthy eating routine.

-Individuals experiencing migraine symptoms should always consult their doctor before beginning a treatment plan or new medication.
+Individuals experiencing migraine symptoms should always consult their healthcare provider before beginning a treatment plan or new medication.
 A proper diagnosis and treatment plan is the way to find pain freedom.

 Types of Migraine Attacks